mohsinalimat/ContainerScrollViewController/README.md

 ### Storyboards

-To create a container scroll view controller and an embedded view controller in a storyboard, follow these steps:
+To create a container scroll view controller and its embedded view controller in a storyboard, follow these steps:

 1. Subclass `ContainerScrollViewController`.